Host an Event in Washington, DC

 The Smithsonian's National Museum of the American Indian in Washington, DC, can host the following types of private events:

-For additional information, please refer to the Policies and Vendor Guidelines for each building.
+For additional information, please refer to the Policies and Vendor Guidelines.